XplaiNLP/xplainlp.github.io/content/publication/1_PolBix/_index.md

 ---
-title: 'PolBiX: Detecting LLMs Political Bias in Fact-Checking through X-phemisms'
-subtitle: 'Charlott Jakob, David Harbecke, Patrick Parschan, Pia Wenzel Neves, Vera Schmitt'
+title: 'Multilingual Datasets for Custom Input Extraction and Explanation Requests Parsing in Conversational XAI Systems'
+subtitle: 'Qianli Wang, Tatiana Anikina, Nils Feldhus, Simon Ostermann, Fedor Splitt, Jiaao Li, Yoana Tsoneva, Sebastian Möller, Vera Schmitt'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-authors:
+    - Qianli Wang
+    - Tatiana Anikina
+    - Nils Feldhus
+    - Simon Ostermann
+    - Fedor Splitt
-    - Charlott Jakob
+    - Jiaao Li
-    - David Harbecke
+    - Yoana Tsoneva
-    - Patrick Parschan
+    - Sebastian Möller
-    - Pia Wenzel Neves
     - Vera Schmitt
 # Author notes (optional)
 author_notes: